MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_11_Using_background_jobs_and_scheduled_jobs.md

 The main tasks for this exercise are:

-1. Start a Windows PowerShell job.
+1. Start a Windows PowerShell remote job.
 1. Start a local job.
 1. Review and manage job status.

-### Task 1: Start a Windows PowerShell job
+### Task 1: Start a Windows PowerShell remote job

 1. Ensure that you're signed in to **LON-CL1** as **Adatum\\Administrator** with the password **Pa55w.rd**.
 1. Start a Windows PowerShell remoting job that retrieves a list of physical network adapters from **LON-DC1** and **LON-SVR1**.
 Name the job **RemoteNetAdapt**.